phil-r/want-to-build/README.md

 ## Started

-This are the projects that I've started but haven't finished
+These are the projects that I've started but haven't finished

 ### To remember